Voltage-gated ion channel: Structure

-The membrane-spanning segments, designated S1-S6, all take the form of alpha helices with specialized functions.
+The membrane-spanning segments, designated S1-S6, are all alpha helices with specialized functions.
 The fifth and sixth transmembrane segments (S5 and S6) and pore loop serve the principal role of ion conduction, comprising the gate and pore of the channel, while S1-S4 serve as the voltage-sensing region.

 The four subunits may be identical, or different from one another.
 In addition to the four central α-subunits, there are also regulatory β-subunits, with oxidoreductase activity, which are located on the inner surface of the cell membrane and do not cross the membrane, and which are coassembled with the α-subunits in the endoplasmic reticulum.